PandAstronaut/auroral_indexes/README.md

 # auroral_indexes

-The prototype branch is the place where all the tests happen.
+This repository contains all the work made by Bastien Longeon during his internship at the Swedish institute of Space Physics in Kiruna in summer 2021.

-It is not meant to be used by the public.
+This repository is intended to be used by every person wishing to use the tools developped as long as the author is cited properly.